History of exploration

-In April 6 1994 here happened both a tragedy and amazing achievement.
+On April 6, 1994, here happened both a tragedy and amazing achievement.
 Two very experienced cave divers – Sheck Exley and Jim Bowden simultaneously dived in the lake.
 Jim Bowden reached the world record – 282 m but Sheck Exley died due to unexplained reasons at the depth of 268 – 276 m.
-Both divers were not too far from each other but in the darkness could see only the lights of other partner and at such record depth none of them was able to go and see how the other diver feels.
-True depth of El Zacaton was not reached and still there was no idea how deep it is.
+Both divers were not too far from each other but in the darkness could see only the lights of other partner and at such record depth, none of them was able to go and see how the other diver feels.
+The true depth of El Zacaton was not reached and still, there was no idea how deep it is.

 These tragic events changed the strategy of further research.
 Researchers decided to used robotic equipment.

 El Zacaton was selected as a suitable place for scientific experiments by NASA and several other institutions.
 This unusual place served as a testbed for a semi-autonomous robot called Deep Phreatic Thermal Explorer (DEPTHX).
 This robot with success reached the bottom of the sinkhole in late May 2007 and mapped it, it brought also samples of new species of microorganisms.

 One of the most active researchers of Sistema Zacaton is Marcus Gary, Jackson School of Geosciences at the University of Texas, with numerous other different specialists joining during the expeditions.
 Since the middle of the 1990s, there have been made numerous field trips, very often using state of the art scientific equipment.